Academic Advising Staff

 B.A.
 Psychology, Gannon University

+Stephanie began working at Elizabethtown College in August 2001.
 Stephanie and colleagues developed and launched the Center for Student Success (CSS) in 2003 as comprehensive academic support services resources for faculty, staff and students.
-Academic Advising and Disability and Learning Services comprise the CSS.
-Stephanie is a member of the college’s Enrollment Management and Retention Committees and chairs the Campus Wellness Network (CWN).
+Academic Advising, Disability Services and Learning Zone comprise the CSS.
+Stephanie is a member of the college’s Enrollment Management Committee and chairs the Campus Wellness Network (CWN).
 She also teaches and advises in the college’s First Year seminar program, specifically developing an intensive advising seminar program (Discovery: America Now) in conjunction with the assistant director of academic advising.
+Together they also advise students on academic probation.
+The Academic Advising staff also coordinates the College’s Starfish alerts and connections system.
 She provides annual training for FYS faculty focusing on developmental advising issues and fostering advising relationships.
-In 2007 she was recognized as an Outstanding First-Year Student Advocate national semi-finalist by the National resource Center for The First Year Experience and Students in Transition.
-Stephanie coordinates the fall and spring Early Warning program and academic probation student support programming.
+In 2007 Stephanie was recognized as an Outstanding First-Year Student Advocate national semi-finalist by the National Resource Center for The First Year Experience and Students in Transition.

 firstname.lastname@example.org | 717-361-1415